cyberman54/ESP32-Paxcounter/README.md

 	- see remote control -

-If you're using [TheThingsNetwork](https://www.thethingsnetwork.org/) you may want to use a payload converter.
+If you're using [TheThingsNetwork](https://www.thethingsnetwork.org/) (TTN) you may want to use a payload converter.
 Go to TTN Console - Application - Payload Formats and paste the code example below in tabs Decoder and Converter.
 Make sure that your application parses the fields `pax`, `ble` and `wifi`.

+To map a GPS capable paxcounter device and at the same time contribute to TTN coverage mapping, you simply activate the [TTNmapper integration](https://www.thethingsnetwork.org/docs/applications/ttnmapper/) in TTN Console.
+Paxcounter generates ttnmapper compatible data fields.

 Decoder: